alexandresalome/php-webdriver/doc/behat.rst

 **Alert messages**

-    When I confirm alert message
+    When I confirm alert

-    When I dismiss alert message
+    When I dismiss alert

     Then alert text should be "**some text**"